TarunTXE/rag-evaluation-framework/README.md

 3. **Recall@k** checks whether the correct source document appears among the top-k retrieved chunks.
 4. **Faithfulness** checks whether the generated answer contains the expected keywords, as a proxy for groundedness.
 5. Results are compared across variants to identify which configuration choices actually matter.

+## How PDF upload works

+1. A PDF is sent to the `/upload` endpoint and read directly from memory (no permanent disk storage).
+2. It's split into chunks and embedded using the same pipeline as the main corpus.
+3. The new chunks are added directly to the existing vector index (`collection.add`) rather than triggering a full rebuild.
+4. The uploaded content becomes immediately queryable through the same `/query` endpoint.

+**Note on persistence:** Render's free tier uses ephemeral storage — uploaded content is searchable for the lifetime of that backend instance, but is not retained across restarts or redeploys.
+A production version would persist uploads to durable storage (e.g. S3) instead.

 ## Running locally